stdlib-js/stdlib/README.md

 ### Browser Bundles

-For distributable bundles for use in browser environments or as shared ("vendored") libraries in server environments, see the [`dist`][stdlib-bundles] directory and associated [guide][stdlib-bundles].
+For pre-built distributable bundles for use in browser environments or as shared ("vendored") libraries in server environments, see the [`dist`][stdlib-bundles] directory and associated [guide][stdlib-bundles].

 As an example, to include a UMD bundle exposing lower-level special [math functions][@stdlib/math/base/special] in a webpage, we can first locally install the UMD bundle package using [npm][npm]